 Any residue has to be removed.
 Also, before you seal you’ll want to wet the area to avoid boot prints.

 Once the stain is dry, apply a sealant.
 These steps may seem easy, but if they’re not done carefully the stain can turn out wrong.
-It’s best to have a professional do the job if you want an even stain.
+It’s best to have a professional concrete company do the job if you want an even stain.

 If you are interested in stained concrete and would like us to give you a free estimate, give us a call at 248-629-9260.